NAMM 2020: the big stories from the greatest music gear show on Earth

 - Washburn: The US company has kicked off its new product announcements with a signature acoustic for Stryper's Michael Sweet.
 Check out the bearclaw on this!

 - Mooer: The firm are going all-in on multi effects modelling units.
 And the new GE250 is priced competitively with a seriously impressive spec.
-We'll get a closer look on the show floor, and there's going to be a lot more from them too.
 In other Mooer news, the firm has debuted new Micro Series pedals, the A7 Ambiance and D7 Delay.
+But perhaps the biggest reveal was a little brother to the GE300, the GE300 Lite.
+We grabbed a demo (below).

 - SolidGoldFX: Zeppelin and Tonebender fans rejoice – there's a treat coming your way with the new Communication Breakdown fuzz.